leetcode-python-java/leetcode-python-java/en/1-1000/474-ones-and-zeroes.md

-# 474. Ones and Zeroes - LeetCode Best Practices
+# 474. Ones and Zeroes - LeetCode solutions in Python/Java/C++ and more

 Visit original link: [474.
-Ones and Zeroes - LeetCode Best Practices](https://leetcoder.net/en/leetcode/474-ones-and-zeroes) for a better experience!
+Ones and Zeroes - LeetCode solutions in Python/Java/C++ and more](https://leetcodepython.com/en/leetcode/474-ones-and-zeroes) for a better experience!

 LeetCode link: [474.
 Ones and Zeroes](https://leetcode.com/problems/ones-and-zeroes), difficulty: **Medium**.